rafeeban4/notableDemoProject/README.md

 simple backend application using Spring Boot with Gradle, Spring Web, and Spring Data JPA.

-import project
+import project as gradle project

-run NotableApplication.java
+run NotableApplication.java or gradlew run from commandline

-CommandLineRunner is used to add entries to database on
+CommandLineRunner is used to add entries to database on startup

 a postman collections is in the resources folder for testing the endpoints